ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.node-red/README.md

 ### **IN ARBEIT** -->

 ## Changelog
+### 3.2.0 (2022-03-27)
+* (Bannsaenger) Added extended authentication to instance settings and config
+* (Apollon77) Fix Deadband Filter logic in InNode
+* (Apollon77/mickym2) Several In-Node optimizations and error preventions

+### 3.1.0 (2022-03-22)
+* (jwiesel) Added new parameter "httpNodeRoot" as httpRoot has been replaced by httpAdminRoot in version 3.0.0.
+* (Apollon77/mickym2) Adjust description of RBE cases for In-Node to match Filter node

 ### 3.0.1 (2022-03-20)
-* (Bannsaenger) added option for in Node to choose topic format (MQTT with / or ioBroker with .).
-Default: MQTT *
+* (Bannsaenger) Added option for in Node to choose topic format (MQTT with / or ioBroker with .).
+Default: MQTT

 ### 3.0.0 (2022-03-11)
 * IMPORTANT: Node-RED is now v2.
 Please check your nodes for compatibility!
 See also https://nodered.org/blog/2021/07/20/version-2-0-released and https://nodered.org/blog/2021/10/21/version-2-1-released